ArielParra/c_compatibility_headers/README.md

 # FAQ

+- Im using ncurses.h to create my conio.h implementation
 - wide characters from wchar.h will not be considered in this project
 - this project uses alot of macros to define and redifine functions
 - This may not be sutable for production :P